Distracted Driving Facts & Statistics You Should Know in 2025

-April is Distracted Driving Awareness Month, a nationwide movement started by the National Safety Council (NSC) to reduce the number of distracted drivers and increase awareness around this dangerous issue affecting our roads.
-With Distracted Driving Awareness Month comes an influx of information and statistics about distracted driving, as well as guidelines and tips to build better, safer driving habits.
+April is Distracted Driving Awareness Month.
+The National Safety Council (NSC) started this movement to increase awareness around this dangerous issue and reduce the number of distracted drivers.
+With Distracted Driving Awareness Month comes a wealth of information, guidelines, and tips to build better, safer driving habits.

 Read on to learn more about this important effort and find out how you can take action to make our roads safer.